There are lots of simple things we can do to achieve happier skin.

 Why use a clay mask?
 It’s really inexpensive and easy to do!
 I buy my clays online and simply add 1 or 2 tsp of clay with some water, then mix into a paste and apply to clean dry skin.

 Whenever I use a mask I always notice how much softer and brighter my complexion looks and feels.
-Clay masks gently buff away dead and dull skin cells that sit on the surface of the skin, revealing fresh new skin.
-By buffing away the dead skin cells there is less chance of clogged pores and congested skin.
-Clay masks help draw impurities and grime from deep inside the pores which again reduces the chance of experiencing unwanted pimples.
+Clay masks gently slough away dull skin cells that sit on the surface of the skin, revealing brighter, refreshed complexions.
+Clay mask’s can also help draw impurities and grime from our pores, reducing the chance of experiencing congested skin.